Manuel de Castro (journalist): Celta Vigo

 He combined his work as national coach with the role of vice president of the Real Vigo Sporting, a position he used to promote, together with Juan Baliño and Pepe Bar, the idea of merging Sporting with his city rival Fortuna de Vigo, to achieve a more powerful team that could successfully compete against the likes of Real Madrid, FC Barcelona, and Athletic Bilbao.
 He began to work on the idea in the mid-1910s, which would fail in his first attempt in 1915, but this did not discourage him, and in his second attempt in 1923, he reached an agreement between the two sides; taking advantage of the fact that the Galician national team, a combination of the best players from Vigo, had reached the final of the 1922–23 Prince of Asturias Cup after beating the likes of the Centro team (a Castile/Madrid XI) by a score of 4–1, and despite losing the final, the Galicia fans were very pleased with the team's performance in the competition, thus welcoming with tremendous enthusiasm the idea proposed by Manuel de Castro, and hence, on 23 August 1923, Celta de Vigo was born.

 Later life

 In 1924, with the help of his brother, the former football player and athlete Fernando de Castro, he founded the Galician Athletics Federation.
 In the following years, he would limit his activity to refereeing, even founding the Galician College of Arbitrators.

 Death

 Sculpture of Manuel de Castro Hándicap in the vicinity of the Balaídos stadium.

-On 27 August 1944, he was "the victim of a tragic accident" when he was run over by a train in the vicinity of the Eijo Garay Gardens when he was leaving an exhibition.
-His death caused deep sorrow throughout the footballing world, where Hándicap enjoyed great prestige at a local, regional and national level.